 Pitt Portal (my.pitt.edu)

 The University of Pittsburgh portal provides a single point of Web access to communication tools and University information that students, faculty, and staff use frequently.
 Continuing students can access their academic and financial records, along with course scheduling information through the my.pitt.edu portal.
-Students can enter Blackboard through this portal or log in separately.
+Students can enter Blackboard and Canvas through this portal.

 Learning about Blackboard